MicrosoftDocs/minecraft-creator/creator/TestDocs/ResourcePack.md

 Now that the pack has both a manifest file and a texture.
 You can now launch Minecraft and test your new Add-on.

 > [!IMPORTANT]
-> **Pack Stacking** is when Content is loaded with any and all vanilla content being loaded first, followed by any additional Add-ons.
+> **Pack Stacking** is when content is loaded on top of vanilla content causing each object that has the same name in both packs to be overwritten by the latest applied Pack (in our example, the Dirt texture is overwritten by our custom texture).

 Since the custom texture is named dirt.png. the texture will be used on every single dirt block in game.